-ADVISORIES: ESL 214G or ESL 314G, or placement through an approved multiple-measure process.
+ADVISORIES: English as a Second Language 214G 314G, or placement through an approved multiple-measure process.

 ESL 115G is an advanced grammar skills course designed for multilingual students who want to comprehend and use grammar structures in written and spoken academic English.
 This course may be taken to strengthen student performance in other ESL, English, or collegiate level courses.